 (Select “Nasjonalbiblioteket” on this site)

-Many Tamil books and other text-based publications are without ISBN number.
-We found out about the functionality of ISBN followed by a concern about publications without ISBN number.
+Many Tamil books and other text-based publications are without ISBN numbers.
+We found out about the functionality of ISBN followed by a concern about publications without ISBN numbers.

 It is optional to have an ISBN and it is not the element that determines whether a book is included in the collection of the NB and made available by them.
 ISBN is a useful tool for being able to identify and search for a book, for example in the booksellers’ systems.
 But it is not mandatory to have an ISBN on published books.
 It is up to the publisher to include it or not.

-A Norwegian publisher (both ordinary publishers and self-publishers) can order ISBN number from the National Library of Norway for free of charge.
-The NB will assign ISBN number for publications published in Norway.
+A Norwegian publisher (both ordinary publishers and self-publishers) can order an ISBN number from the National Library of Norway for free of charge.
+The NB will assign ISBN numbers for publications published in Norway.

 However, there are two things that matter:

 - The book must be made publicly available, i.e. it must be spread over a closed circle.
 It cannot be a purely private release just for the family (NB sometimes make exceptions here if there are special reasons for it)